-Country Farm & Home Supply’s story starts in the early 1950s when the store opened as the Farmers Exchange.
-Farmers would bring their grain here to be milled and rail cars would bring fertilizer, lime and coal for the farmers.
-In 1987 Southern States purchased the Farmers Exchange, and six years later, Dad purchased the store, naming it Country Farm & Home Supply.
+Country Farm & Home's story started in the early 1950s when the store opened as the Farmers Exchange.
+Farmers brought their grain to be milled and railroad cars brought fertilizer, lime and coal for the farmers.
+In 1987 Southern States purchased the Farmers Exchange, and six years later, Dallas Hurley purchased the store, naming it Country Farm & Home Supply.
 Although the hammermill is long gone and the only remaining hint of the railroad is the old trestle out back, we’ve worked hard to preserve the bones of this old feed store.
-Customers walk on our tongue and groove oak floors, smell the grain, and often reminisce about their experiences visiting stores like this one as children with their parents and grandparents.
-Many of our older customers even reminisce about once working here as teenagers when the feed bags were 100 pounds!
+Customers walk the original tongue and groove oak floors, smell the grain, and often reminisce about visiting similar stores as children with their parents and grandparents.
+Many of our older customers even remember once working here as teenagers when the feed bags were 100 pounds!
 As we grow and change with the needs of our customers, we try to preserve the traditions that continue to keep this store a unique destination: a friendly atmosphere, good customer service, and personalized attention.
 We’re happy to help you find exactly what you’re looking for, and if we don’t have it here, we’ll try to get it for you.

 Dallas Hurley - Owner 1993-2014